Back to Blog

 Why Visit Ziyarat Places in Makkah?

 Performing Umrah goes beyond completing rituals.
-You walk where prophets walked.
-You touch history with your own hands.
+You walk where prophets walked and touch history with your own hands.
+These sites connect you to the Prophet (PBUH) and his companions.

 Conclusion